How Weighted Blankets Work for Anxiety, Sleep, and More

 The weight of these blankets offers deep touch pressure that mimics a hug.

-According to Mayo Clinic's Dr. Adam Perlman weighted blankets reduce stress hormones and increase feel-good relaxing neurotransmitters and the love hormone, oxytocin.
+According to Mayo Clinic's Dr. Adam Perlman, weighted blankets reduce stress hormones and increase feel-good relaxing neurotransmitters and the love hormone, oxytocin.

 In summary, weighted blankets: